 Joey is a director of film and theater.
-His theatrical work is didactic and episodic.
-He gravitates towards Epic theater plays and all the challenges inherent to their staging.
-Originally from New Jersey and now based in NYC, Joey Rizzolo directs plays and musicals ranging from new work to Shakespeare, with a particular penchant for politics and the stories of young people.
+His work is didactic and episodic.
+Like much of the art he produced, Joey Rizzolo the artist developed in New York, directing plays and musicals ranging from new work to Shakespeare, with a particular penchant for politics and the stories of young people.
 As one of the early members of the New York Neo-Futurists, he created and developed new work for 12 years.
-As a political director with a commitment to equity, diversity, and inclusion, Joey often adopts an Epic approach to storytelling, identified by critic Christine Howey as a style of "restless imagination."
+As a political director with a commitment to equity, diversity, and inclusion, Joey often adopts an Epic approach to storytelling, identified by critic Christine Howey as a director of "restless imagination."
 He teaches theater to children and adults.

 With the Neo-Futurists, Joey served as a co-artistic director, education chair, and was responsible for the aggregation of new artists.
 He has written over 400 short plays and directed countless others for the Neo-Futurists' downtown East Village staple The Infinite Wrench (formerly Too Much Light Makes the Baby Go Blind), an ongoing, ever-changing attempt to perform 30 plays in 60 minutes, and the Neo-Futurist lab series out of which new plays are born.
 Joey wrote and performed in the NYIT award-winning performance art museum installation, Locker 4173b, and directed Yeauxlanda Kay's one-woman journey through world religion, Bible Study for Heathens.
 As a co-artistic director, he has taken part in the development of other full-length plays, such as Steve: A Docu-Musical, Laika Dog in Space, The Soup Show, the Drama Desk nominated The Human Symphony, and the Drama Desk nominated The Complete and Condensed Stage Directions of Eugene O'Neill.